Rang3l2/HTB-Walkthroughs/Easy-Blue.md

 ## Introduction

-The Blue machine on HTB is a simple yet poignant box that demonstrates the severety of the eternalblue vulnerability.
+The Blue machine on HTB is a simple yet poignant box that demonstrates the severity of the eternalblue vulnerability.
 A vulnerability in SMBv1 that allows specially crafted packets to be sent to the host server.

+## Summary

+The testing of the Blue host uncovered a severe vulnerability in the a communication Protocol on the target host which could basically give a malicious actor complete control on the host in question.
+Fortunately, the vulnerability has an official patch that can be applied but blocking the service maybe a helpful temporary and short term fix.

 ## Blue

-The tester started by running an Nmap scan to enumerate the host.
+The tester started by running an Nmap scan to enumerate the host services.

 ```
 └──╼ $nmap -A 10.10.10.40